proteo5/sld/SPECIFICATION_SLD.md

 ## Acknowledgments

-Inspired by the TOON vs VSC vs GOON vs BONER format wars.
-Created as a humorous yet functional exploration of token efficiency.
+Originally created as a humorous exploration of token efficiency, now a practical, documented format.

 ---